Jay0494/social_buzz_project/README.md

-- 👋 Hi, I’m @Jay0494
+- 👋 Hi, I’m @Jay0494 a data detective.
-- 👀 I’m interested in digging out things and making sense out of nonsense
+- My tools of operation is Powerbi, excel, SQL, and python
+- 👀 I love digging into data to uncover mysteries, provide recommendations and solve problems.
+- I believe that nothing stays hidden, there is no problem without a solution as long as there is data.
 - 🌱 I’m currently advancing in data analytics
 - 💞️ I’m looking to collaborate on anything data.
-- 📫 How to reach me on elijah0494@gmail.com
+- 📫 You can reach me on elijah0494@gmail.com or +44 07562920721 on whatsapp
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am fun to be around